-"As long as Mr. Olango than possibly blocking traffic, the officers should have taken steps to deescalate the situation," Placone-Willey read from the email, sparking applause.
+"As long as Mr. Olango was not causing harm other through the parking lot and than possibly blocking traffic, the officers should have taken steps to deescalate the situation," Placone-Willey read from the email, sparking applause.

 the incident highlighted a need for more police training on how to handle people who are in mental distress.